Temporary event notice

 There are 2 types of TEN:

 - Standard TEN – you submit the application with at least 10 clear working days this does not include the date it was sent or the date of the event

 - Late TEN - there are between 5 and 9 working days from the date of submission this does not include the date it was sent or the date of the event .
 You should only use these in exceptional circumstances.

 For the calculation of working days, you should not count the day the TEN is submitted or the day the event starts as one of the working days.

 Limits on how many TENs can be submitted each year (from January to January)

-- a licensed premises TENs applicant who holds a personal licence can submit a maximum of 50 TENs per calendar year, of which 10 can be late TENs
+- a personal licence holder can submit a maximum of 50 TENs per calendar year of which 10 can be late TENs

-- a licensed premises TENs applicant who doesn’t hold a personal licence can submit a maximum of 5 TENs per calendar year, of which 2 can be late TENs
+- a non-personal licence holder can submit a maximum of 5 TENs per calendar year of which 2 can be late TENs

-- a licensed premises can host a maximum of 20 TENs per calendar year, subject to a maximum of 26 days (as per 2022/2023 guidelines)
+- a premises can host a maximum of 20 TENs covering a maximum of 26 days per calendar year (as per 2022/2023 guidelines)

 You need to include the following details in your application: